abicas/tinyyolov2-movidius-aws/README.md

 For this project we will train the network to recognize Logos of 27 brands

-### Downloading and Preparing sample data
+### Downloading and Preparing training data

 In order to train the network we will use a Dataset gathered from Flickr named [Flickr Logos Dataset](http://image.ntua.gr/iva/datasets/flickr_logos/).
 It contains 810 annotated images, corresponding to 27 logo classes/brands (30 images for each class).
 All images are annotated with bounding boxes of the logo instances in the image.

-So, let's move on an gather this data on a separate directory once it will need to be prepared before training:
+So, let's move on and gather this data on a separate directory once it will need to be prepared before training:
 ````bash
 source deactivate
 source activte python2